-Mr. Goldsmith served as both chairman and CEO of City National from 1995 to 2019.
-When Mr. Goldsmith became City National’s CEO, the company had $3 billion in assets, 1,300 colleagues and 16 offices in Southern California.
-Today, it has more than $53 billion in assets, 5,000 colleagues and 70 offices in six states
+When Mr. Goldsmith became City National’s CEO in 1995, the company had $3 billion in assets, 1,300 colleagues and 16 offices in Southern California.
+Today, it has more than $53 billion in assets, 5,000 colleagues and 70 offices in six states.

 Mr. Goldsmith is active in business and civic affairs.
 As chairman of the Los Angeles Coalition for the Economy & Jobs, he leads an independent organization of local leaders focused on fostering economic and job growth.
 From 2006 to 2008, he served as chairman of the Los Angeles Economy & Jobs Committee, which was formed by the city’s former mayor, Antonio Villaraigosa.

 The Los Angeles Business Journal has named Mr. Goldsmith to its annual list of the 500 most influential Angelenos every year since it began publishing the list in 2016.
 In 2013, the publication named him “Business Person of the Year” for his leadership of City National Bank and his role as an advocate for economic growth and job creation.